 Amount Per Serving: Calories: 111Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 4mgSodium: 165mgCarbohydrates: 15gFiber: 3gSugar: 7gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe for Roasted Sweet Potatoes and Brussels Sprouts with Balsamic and Parmesan as written is probably too high in carbs for traditional low-carb diets plans; to make this lower in carbs, use more Brussels sprouts and less sweet potatoes.
-Even though sweet potatoes are considered to be a good carb, they’re limited to Phase 2 or 3 for the South Beach Diet.
+This recipe for Roasted Sweet Potatoes and Brussels Sprouts as written is probably a bit high in carbs for traditional low-carb diets plans, but you can easily make this lower in carbs by using more Brussels sprouts and less sweet potatoes.
+Even though sweet potatoes are considered to be a good carb, they’re limited to Phase 2 or 3 for the original South Beach Diet.
 If you’d like this to be Paleo or Whole 30 approved, omit the Parmesan.

 Find More Recipes Like This One:

 Use Side Dishes to find more recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.